microsoft/slow-cheetah/README.md

 Perform transformations of XML files on build per configuration and publish profiles.

-Quickly add and preview transaformations to a file in the project.
+Quickly add and preview transformations to a file in the project.

 ## [How to Perform Transformations](doc/transforming_files.md)